Talimogene laherparepvec (T-VEC) is a type of immunotherapy. It is also called Imlygic.

 Swelling of hands and feet is due to fluid build up.
 This is called oedema.
 Let your doctor or nurse know if you have any swelling.

 Tell your healthcare team if you keep getting headaches.
 They can give you painkillers to help.

 Tell your doctor or nurse if you get a cough.
 It could be a sign of infection.

 Tell your healthcare team if you have diarrhoea or constipation.
 They can give you medicine to help.

-You might feel pain in your muscles, joints, hands, feet, arms or legs,
+T-VEC can cause pain in different parts of the body.
+It's common to feel pain in your muscles, joints, hands, feet, arms or legs with T-VEC.

 Less commonly you might have pain from your tumour, ear, tummy (abdomen), back of the throat, back, groin or armpit.